-FPL launched earlier than ever this June, meaning many managers are busy tinkering away building Gameweek 1 sides – maybe more than ever before with the whole extra week they’ve been unexpectedly given.
+FPL launched without fixtures for the first time ever this August, meaning many managers are busy tinkering away building Gameweek 1 sides.

-However, the extra time allotted to us managers to tinker got me thinking: psychologically, what might be happening to us as we (over)think and (over)tinker?
+However, this time allotted to us managers to tinker without fixtures got me thinking: psychologically, what might be happening to us as we (over)think and (over)tinker?

 This all got me thinking about two psychological impacts: adaptive preference and sunk cost fallacy, concepts which may give some psychological reasons why tinkering too much, too soon may not be a good idea.

 The concept comes from utilitarian, disability and welfare theory, reflecting the idea that people in tough conditions create a sense of stability where outside observers might think they’re living far from ideal lives – think people going about their day-to-day business in war torn countries.

 Adaptive preference is therefore the idea that we come to satisfy ourselves within our current conditions that we have what we need.